Defining the Inuit Dog

 There is confusion regarding terminology.
 Questions often asked are, “What is the difference between a Canadian Inuit Dog and a Canadian Eskimo Dog (CED)?”
 “Are they different from a Greenland Dog?”
 “What is an Inuit Sled Dog?”

 The policy of kennel clubs registering "Canadian Eskimo Dogs" and "Greenland Dogs" instead of identifying them as "Inuit Dogs" is an artificial contrivance, not based on the scientifically proven reality that the aboriginal Canadian Inuit Dog and the aboriginal Greenland Dog are indeed the same landrace.
-In his masters thesis, The Inuit Dog: Its Provenance, Environment and History, MacRury describes the Inuit Dog as one breed that was found from Alaska to Greenland, based on the migration pattern of ancient Inuit ancestors and archaeological findings at early living sites.
-This was later confirmed by DNA analysis.
+In his 1991 masters thesis, The Inuit Dog: Its Provenance, Environment and History, MacRury describes the Inuit Dog as one landrace that was found from Alaska to Greenland, based on the migration pattern of ancient Inuit ancestors and archaeological findings at early living sites.
+This was later confirmed for the first time ever by DNA analysis.
 In her Veterinary Masters Thesis, Dr. Hanne Friis Andersen states, "…there is no genetic evidence that states the presence of two different dog breeds in the native Arctic.
 From a geneticist’s point of view, based on this study the Canadian Inuit dog and Greenland dog is one breed divided into subpopulations."1

 In 1990s era issues of the Canadian Eskimo Dog Gazette mention was made of Canadian Eskimo Dog Association (CEDA) members discussing voting to change the name to Canadian Inuit Dog and then petitioning the CKC to make the change official.
 That proposal seemed to have died away.
 Recently however, here and there on websites fanciers of dogs for show and pet now identify their animals as "Canadian Eskimo/Inuit Dogs" or "CED/CID".
-And there has once again appeared a movement to petition kennel club registries to change the official name to Canadian Inuit Dog.
+And there has once again appeared a movement to petition kennel club registries to change the official name.
 Trying to understand why this is happening would be merely speculative.
-Changing the name, officially or otherwise, of the kennel club registered (or hope to be registered) dog from "Canadian Eskimo Dog" to "Canadian Inuit Dog" would be like a sleight-of-hand deception.
+Changing the name, officially or otherwise, of the kennel club registered (or hope to be registered) dog from "Canadian Eskimo Dog" to "Canadian Inuit Dog" or whatever would be like a sleight-of-hand deception.
 Owner/breeders could hide their "cultured" dogs bred to show and pet standards behind the true aboriginal dog that can actually perform as their ancestors have done.
 The distinctions between what the aboriginal Canadian Inuit Dog represents and can do and what the kennel club registered Canadian Eskimo Dog represents but cannot do should be defined at least in part by their different labels.

 B. Defining 'purity'